Tobi-David/Investigating-a-soccer-dataset/README.md

 <li>Team attribute leading to victory</li>

 ## Method
-Python was used for the data analysis with the help of jupyter notebook SQL was also used for data assessment
+Python was used for the data analysis with the help of jupyter notebook <br>
+SQL was also used for data assessment